Ellezique/Full-Stack-App-PART-A/README.md

 ###### Chatroom: Delivered
 Each movie/series card has its own chatroom.
 The chatroom shows all messages for that card.
 When there a lot of messages, users will have a scroll bar to use should they wish to scroll down to old messages.
+Logged in users can post messages.

 An option button reveals edit and delete buttons.
 Individual messages can be edited or deleted.
 A pop up warns users before deleting a message.

 ![Options](docs/options.PNG)
 ![Pop up](docs/popup.PNG)

+This is a fullstack application using React app on the front end and a Rails API app in the backend.
+The backend Rails API handles messages, users and cards and data is stored in a postgreSQL database.

+At the time of deadline, the AfterCredits app calls all messages from the server before processing them on the frontend.
+Future improvements to the app should handle this in the backend.

 ###### Contact Page: Delivered